 35 While this smoothing technique enables estimates to be produced for the latest month, it does result in revisions in addition to those caused by the revision of seasonally adjusted estimates.
 Generally, revisions due to the use of surrogates of the Henderson average become smaller, and after three months have a negligible impact on the series.

 36 Trend estimates are published for the Northern Territory in table 10 and for the Australian Capital Territory in table 11.
 Unadjusted series for the two Territories have shown, historically, a high degree of variability, which can lead to considerable revisions to the seasonally adjusted estimates each month when seasonal factors are estimated.
 For this reason, seasonally adjusted estimates are not currently published for the two Territories.
 In addition, caution should be exercised in the interpretation of trend estimates for the two Territories, particularly for the three most recent months, where revisions may be relatively large.

-37 For further information, see A Guide to Interpreting Time Series - Monitoring Trends (cat. no. 1349.0) or contact the Assistant Director, Time Series Analysis on (02) 6252 6345 or email email@example.com.
+37 For further information, see A Guide to Interpreting Time Series - Monitoring Trends (cat. no. 1349.0).

-38 Users may also wish to refer to the following publications:
+38 Users may also wish to refer to the following publications and other data products that are available free of charge from the ABS website:

-Information about current publications and other products released by the ABS is available from the statistics page on the ABS website.
-The ABS also issues a daily release advice on the website, Upcoming Product Releases, which details products to be released in the week ahead.
+>.
+The ABS also issues a daily Release Advice on the website which details products to be released in the week ahead.

 DATA AVAILABLE ON REQUEST

 As well as the statistics included in this and related publications, the ABS may have other relevant data available.
 Inquiries should be made to the Labour Force contact officer on (02) 6252 6525, email <email@example.com> or to any ABS office.